Parents Q & A

 Holistic Provision and Well Being

 In addition to academic progress, all other areas of the pupil/student progress is tracked and monitored.
-We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors, Therapists, and Residential staff, co-ordinated by the Head Transition and Wellbeing.
+We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors, Therapists, and Residential staff.
 St Dominic’s has a registered school nurse who oversees physical and mental well-being, coordinates dispensing of medication, provides training to staff and supports the curriculum in relevant areas.

 Our specialist services and setting